kelvinrandu/onlineOb/README.md

 # ONLINE-OB
 A portal that links investors to startups
 ## DESCRIPTION
-Online-ob is a laravel powered application intended to provide a platform that promotes interaction between the police and members of the public inform of a digitalised Occurrence book.
+Online-ob is a  [laravel](https://laravel.com/docs)powered application intended to provide a platform that promotes interaction between the police and members of the public inform of a digitalised Occurrence book.
 Some of the features the application provides include
 - Viewing of police stations and information regarding the police station
 - Reporting crime to police station of choice by members of the public